SP3269/Julia-Playground/README.md

 * `Logistic Map Basics.ipynb` - basic experiments with logistic map, including plotting using Gadfly and interactivity using Interact.jl
 * `Bifurcations.ipynb` - plotting logistic map bifurcation diagram using Julia Plots with GR backend.
 * `SimpleDiffEqn.ipynb` - an implementation of differential equation solvers using forward and backward Euler method, as well as Runge-Kutta.
 Julia features: functions as function parameters, implicit typing, plotting using Julia Plots with GR backend; LaTeX in Jupyter markdown
+* `Coordinate-Delayed Embedding.ipynb` - a simple implementation of delay-coordinate embedding for time series analysis.